 Resist the Urge to Plant Early

-It’s pretty easy to get caught up in our early taste of Spring like weather over this past weekend and today.
-Even so it’s still only early March and while the grass, trees and even some flowers have already started to sprout.
+It’s pretty easy to get caught up in our early taste of Spring like weather over this past weekend and the 70s we are going to have the next few days.
+Even so it’s still only early March and while the grass, trees and even some flowers have already started to show signs of growth.
 It’s still way too early to think about planting the garden and flowers.
 That is unless you want to cover them several nights a week for the next month or so.
 Or if you just want to replace the plants a few times from now until early mid-April.

 I have a rule of a green thumb around here, plant the hardy stuff around Saint Patrick’s Day(March 17th) and plant the tender stuff around Tax Day(April 15th).
 I say this because history shows us that there will be a hard freeze and many frosts until about early April and sometimes even later.

-Here’s a look at the earliest and latest freeze over 135 years of records here in Charlotte during the Spring/Winter.
+Here’s a look at the earliest and latest freeze over 136 years of records here in Charlotte during the Spring/Winter.
 You’ll see our latest freeze ever was May 2, 1963, but even the record for the earliest last freeze is still right only as early as late February.
 So if you plant now you are betting on a very rare event.
 Basically you are gambling that we have already had our last freeze of the winter/spring season.
+While if you wait until April 15th for the tender stuff you are playing the odd in your favor.
+In Charlotte 96% of last freeze events have occurred prior to April 15th.

 |DATES OF LAST OCCURRENCE OF 32 OR LOWER|